sfhardman/kong-plugin-zipkin/README.md

 This is a plugin for the [Kong](https://getkong.org/) API gateway to integrate with the [Zipkin](http://zipkin.io/) distributed tracing system.
 It allows for some degree of Zipkin instrumentation of connections between systems where one or both ends can't be directly instrumented.

-*This is proof of concept code, not production ready*
+*This code has not been used in a production deployment by the author - you should verify it works for you before deploying.*

 ## Scenarios